CSMCIR: CoT-Enhanced Symmetric Alignment with Memory Bank for Composed Image Retrieval: Experiments

 \subsubsection{Quantitative Results}

 Tab.~\ref{tab:fashioniq} shows CSMCIR achieves the highest recall across all Fashion-IQ metrics.
 Compared to TME\cite{li2025learning} (which also uses Q-Former), our method delivers substantial gains (\textbf{65.09} vs. \textbf{67.17} in Avg. metric).
-As shown in Tab.~\ref{tab:shoes_val}, on the Shoes dataset, CSMCIR significantly outperforms CCIN \cite{tian2025ccin} by \textbf{2.38} points.
+As shown in Tab.~\ref{tab:shoes_val}, on the Shoes dataset, CSMCIR significantly outperforms CCIN \cite{tian2025ccin} by \textbf{1.95} points.
 Tab.~\ref{tab:cirr} and Tab.~\ref{tab:lasco_val} show that CSMCIR also achieves state-of-the-art performance on open-domain CIRR and LaSCO datasets.
-Despite CIRR's increased complexity, our method excels particularly in the (R@5+R$_{sub}$@1)/2 metric, substantially outperforming TME\cite{li2025learning} (\textbf{82.49} vs. \textbf{82.01}), demonstrating strong generalizability.
-On LaSCO, CSMCIR achieves impressive gains of \textbf{7.22} and \textbf{8.96} in R@10 and R@50 metrics respectively.
+Despite CIRR's increased complexity, our method excels particularly in the (R@5+R$_{sub}$@1)/2 metric, substantially outperforming TME\cite{li2025learning} (\textbf{82.58} vs. \textbf{82.01}), demonstrating strong generalizability.
+On LaSCO, CSMCIR achieves impressive gains of \textbf{6.74} and \textbf{8.19} in R@10 and R@50 metrics respectively.
 These consistent improvements across diverse datasets confirm CSMCIR's effectiveness and robustness for composed image retrieval tasks.

 Beyond performance metrics, training efficiency is crucial for practical utility.
 Our streamlined architecture with Memory Bank not only enhances performance but also significantly reduces training costs.
-Using identical configurations (Q-Former with ViT-G backbone on a single A100 GPU), our method requires only \textbf{1.2} GPU hours on Fashion-IQ compared to SPRC's \textbf{1.8} hours, and \textbf{2.1} GPU hours on CIRR versus SPRC's \textbf{4.6} hours.
-Our CSMCIR also achieves superior inference efficiency on A100 GPUs, with a latency of 0.03s per item (faster than SPRC's 0.035s) and memory consumption of 6845MB (lower than SPRC's 7140MB), making it more practical for real-world deployment.
+Using identical configurations (Q-Former with ViT-G backbone), our method requires only \textbf{1.2} GPU hours on Fashion-IQ compared to SPRC's \textbf{1.8} hours, and \textbf{2.1} GPU hours on CIRR versus SPRC's \textbf{4.6} hours.
+Our CSMCIR also achieves superior inference efficiency, with a latency of 0.03s per item (faster than SPRC's 0.035s) and memory consumption of 6845MB (lower than SPRC's 7140MB), making it more practical for real-world deployment.